 TheCompanion Animal Parasite Council (CAPC)is a non‑profit dedicated to educating professionals like veterinarians and the general public like pet owners about parasites that impact the health of dogs, cats, and people.
 They predict that this year will be a bad one forticksin several states, including Ohio.
-See the link above for the most up to date data.
+Check out the Parasite Prevalence Map from their Pets and Parasites page for the most up-to-date data.
 They can spread several diseases like Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, and anaplasmosis.
 While treatable, it is much better to prevent a tick bite than to treat a resulting disease because once symptoms occur they can be hard to diagnose and more expensive than prevention.
 Avoiding tall grasses where ticks like to live is one way to prevent tick bites.

 Fleasare another problem.
 They can transmit diseases like the bubonic plague.
 Thought that was a disease only for the history books?
 Not so.
 Luckily, the organism that causes the plague (Yersinia pestis) isn’t commonly present in Northeast Ohio, but it is found in other parts of the country.
 The Centers for Disease Control and Prevention (CDC) indicates that less than 20 naturally occurring human cases of plague are reported in the United States each year, usually in rural areas of the Southwest (e.g. New Mexico, California, Colorado, and Texas).
 With appropriate flea prevention methods, you shouldn’t have to worry about them.
 On an interesting side note, fleas prefer to feed on pets or wildlife, but people will do in a pinch.